Skip to Content

 applying the peel and stick subway tile backsplash in a kitchen

 Want more DIY home projects?
-Check out my luxury vinyl plank DIY installation tips, my DIY window trim tutorial, and my ReadySeal fence stain review.
+Check out my vinyl plank DIY installation tips, my DIY window trim tutorial, and my ReadySeal fence stain review.

 Step 4: Clean up corners and edges

 Smart Tiles does sell “Smart Edges” that you can buy and stick on.
 Originally I was planning to just use those, but then I realized that the edging that the previous backsplash had was just a painted piece of quarter-round.
+So I reused that and spray painted it white to save a few bucks!
+You’ll see in the finished pics.

 corner where the peel and stick backsplash meets